ayukiro/sewervault/README.md

 # Sewervault

-A simple music download website created as an experiment using Claude 3.7
+A simple music website created as an experiment using Claude 3.7

 [![Preview](preview.png "Preview")](preview.png)